WorstLuck/PolarStar/README.md

 This indicates that either one or both of those two are spelled wrong, or, the data could not be written because of invalid entries in the advanced options tab.

 # Quarterly generation steps:
+Note: The first step is to make sure that there exists atleast one advisor invoice containing "31st" in the file name.

 Press the "Quarterly" button and input all three monthly sheets names that you generated, as well as the advisor name and date range.

 Press merge files and the excel file should be created in dist.